RitreshGirdhar/spring-proxy-aop/README.md

 As described here https://refactoring.guru/design-patterns/proxy .

-**__Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object__**
+**__Proxy Pattern is a structural design pattern that lets you provide a substitute or placeholder for another object__**

-Here we are using proxy pattern for getting cached result rather than receiving the original value.
+Here we are using Proxy Pattern for getting cached result on the bases of the record id in case of cache miss it will invoke the actual function.
 In real world application we require to save the hits on the resource that we could do by adding proxy layer of caching.
 There are various caching framework and libraries here we are using spring cache.

 Thanks for reading, Happy Learning !!!!